Get Your Wish

 "Get Your Wish" is a song recorded by American electronic music producer Porter Robinson.
-It was released on January 29, 2020 as the first single from his second studio album Nurture.
+It was released on January 29, 2020, as the first single from his second studio album Nurture.
 Robinson wrote, produced, and provided vocals for the track.
 The song contains elements of 2000s era Japanese animation soundtracks.

-An official music video was released alongside the single, and features Robinson singing on a wet platform, seemingly walking on water.
+An official music video was released alongside the single and features Robinson singing on a wet platform.